#Sun protection

 • Make sure your baby drinks water regularly, even if they don't ask for it.

 • Apply a thick layer of sunscreen SPF50 20 minutes before exposure.
-Focus on sensitive areas
+Focus on sensitive areas that

 How to choose the right sunscreen for your little one?